 For the final 10 weeks of the year–long program, students work together to create a final project.
 Students create a demo real and online portfolio.

 Florida Technical College is accredited by the Accrediting Council for Independent Colleges and Schools.

 Becker College, founded in 1784, is among the oldest colleges in the nation, with two campuses in Worcester and Leicester, Mass.
 The college offers a wide range of programs across several academic divisions and schools, including the School of Design & Technology, which houses the Interactive Media Design program.

-The game development and programming concentration focuses on technical aspects of game development, while the game design concentration focuses on the scheme of the project.
+The Game Development and Programming concentration focuses on code development, while the Game Design concentration focuses on the world building and systems design.

-The Bachelor in Design with a Video Game Production and Management Concentration, designed for students who seek production roles in the game industry, provides students with the project management skills and business acumen needed to analyze trends and apply the data to lead game development projects in an agile environment.
+The Video Game Production and Management Concentration, designed for students who seek production roles in the game industry, provides students with the project management skills and business acumen needed to analyze trends and apply the data to lead game development projects in an agile environment.

 Students also can gain real–world experience through internships and Becker’s exclusive studio–based learning process.
 Becker College is home to the Massachusetts Digital Games Institute.
 MassDiGi aims to foster the growth of the game industry and innovation economy.

 Becker College is accredited by the New England Commission of Higher Education (NECHE), formerly known as the New England Association of Schools and Colleges Commission on Higher Education (NEASC-CIHE).